What is the Hatch Act -- and did James Comey break it?

 The Hatch Act is actually enforced on a fairly routine basis -- albeit usually in cases that do not attract the same kind of national headlines.
 Typical violations result in disciplinary action -- including suspensions, fines, demotions, duty restrictions, or, in especially serious cases, termination.

 But violators aren't going to jail: the Hatch Act is not a criminal statute.
 Instead, it is an administrative constraint on government employees.
 The law is enforced by a special independent federal agency -- the Office of Special Counsel -- which is charged with investigating complaint allegations and, where found to be meritorious, either pursuing a settlement with the offending employee or prosecuting their case before the federal agency that oversees internal employment disputes -- the Merit Systems Protection Board.
+And for presidential appointees like Comey, the Office of Special Counsel submits a report of its findings along with the employee's response to the President, who makes a decision on whether discipline is warranted.

 Finally, in addition to the Hatch Act itself, numerous federal agencies have issued their own guidance to employees about how to avoid Hatch Act violations, especially in the run-up to presidential elections.